-I thought of children's book illustration as the most accessible and inclusive style - as clearly people who live in Vanier today come very diverse backgrounds and cultures, but one thing that may unite us all - is that we all at some point were children.
+I thought of children's book illustration as the most accessible and inclusive style - as clearly people who live in Vanier today come from very diverse backgrounds and cultures, but one thing that may unite us all - is that we all at some point were children.
 Plus, of course, this is a mural for a community hub that will host many family and children's events :)

 "This photo shows a young girl peering into a bucket attached to a maple tree being tapped for its syrup.
 I like to play with depth and unique frames in my images.
 I had been carefully lining up this photo, when suddenly the girl ran into the frame.
 I was quick to react and captured this spontaneous and inquisitive pose.